RedisLabs/redislabs-docs/content/connect/install.md

 ---
 Title: Install and set up Redis Connect
 linkTitle: Install and set up
-description: Shows how to install Redis Connect CLI and use it to create a new Redis Connect instance.
+description: Shows how to install Redis Data Integration CLI and use it to create a new Redis Data Integration instance.
 weight: 20
 alwaysopen: false
 categories: ["Connect"]